 What is the outlook?

 A supracondylar fracture is a common injury during childhood.
-If treated promptly either with immobilization using a cast or surgery, full recovery can be achieved.
+If treatment is prompt, either with immobilization using a cast or surgery, the individual can fully recover.

 Quick Note / Disclaimer